aws-samples/amazon-dynamodb-labs/content/modernizr/01-modernization/index.en.md

 2. **Frontend Application** - React-based user interface for customer interactions
 3. **MySQL Database** - Relational database storing all application data

-You'll need to start both the backend and frontend services to establish a baseline for analysis.
+While your application environment is already preconfigured, you'll still need to start both the backend and frontend services to establish a baseline for analysis.

 ### Initializing the Backend Service